budde25/switcheroo/troubleshooting.md

 then reload the udev rules:
 `sudo udevadm control --reload-rules`

-Finally unplug and plug back in the switch.
+Finally, unplug and plug back in the switch.

 ### Linux: Flatpak not detecting Switch